 Applications for the Graduate Certificate in Management should be made by completing the undergraduate application form and returned to the address on the form.
 For more information, see our section specifically for international students.

 APPLYING FOR A TOP-UP COURSE

-If you are currently studying a Foundation Degree at one of our Partner Colleges and wish to top up your award to an Honours Degree, you should apply directly to the University by completing our Undergraduate Studies direct application form.
+If you are currently studying a foundation degree at one of our partner colleges (Salford City College, Hopwood Hall College or Carmel College) and wish to top up your award to an Honours Degree, you should apply directly to the University by completing our Undergraduate Studies direct application form.